RiccardoDAndrea/Prime-Chatbot-RAG/README.md

 Confidential PDF documents are neither saved nor cached.
 However, if there are any concerns, the algorithm is publicly available in the appendix and can be checked.

 ### Contact
-If you have any questions or feedback, please do not hesitate to contact us.
+If you have any questions or feedback, please do not hesitate to contact me.
 We look forward to your feedback and are happy to provide support!